opendocsg/slw-judgments-backfill/2018_SGHC_1/report.md

 arrest.
 In my judgment, as long as a controlled drug is within a person’s control, he is in possession of it even if it is not on his person.
 On the facts, Zainal had hidden the Bag near his work area at IKEA.
 The act of hiding indicates control over the Drugs, and such control is what matters for the element of possession to be made out.

-79     The requirement of physical control was noted by the Court of Appeal in _Sim Teck Ho v Public Prosecutor_ [2000] 2 SLR(R) 959, which bears quoting in some length due to the parallels to the present facts of hiding the Drugs:
+79     The requirement of physical control was noted by the Court of Appeal in _Sim Teck Ho v Public Prosecutor_ <span class="citation">[2000] 2 SLR(R) 959</span>, which bears quoting in some length due to the parallels to the present facts of hiding the Drugs:

  11 The key issue in this appeal was whether the trial judge was right in finding that the appellant was in possession of the diamorphine contained in the bag.
 Numerous cases have established that possession encompasses the element of physical control as well as an element of knowledge.
-For example, in Fun Seong Cheng v PP [1997] 2 SLR(R) 796, it was said (at [53]–[54]) by M Karthigesu JA, in delivering the judgment of the Court of Appeal:
+For example, in Fun Seong Cheng v PP <span class="citation">[1997] 2 SLR(R) 796</span>, it was said (at [53]–[54]) by M Karthigesu JA, in delivering the judgment of the Court of Appeal:

  ...
 Clearly in order to prove that the appellant was in possession, he must have physical control over the drugs.
 It is a matter of fact whether someone has physical control over an item. ...